Why Sandra Bullock May Just Be The Most Likable Person In Hollywood

-According to People, the elderly gentleman Sandra felt compelled to share some cash with has helped care for the pool needs of Hollywood royalty over the past forty years including classic stars like Marilyn Monroe, Cary Grant, and Fred Astaire.
-Apparently Peterson came into financial dire straits after the IRS garnished his social security income following the sale of his home.
-His friends set up a Go Fund Me account with the hope that they could raise enough money to help him get settled into a one bedroom apartment.
+According to People, the elderly gentleman Sandra felt compelled to share some cash with has helped care for the pool needs of Hollywood royalty over the past 40 years, including classic stars like Marilyn Monroe, Cary Grant, and Fred Astaire.
+Apparently, Peterson came into financial dire straits after the IRS garnished his social security income following the sale of his home.
+His friends set up a Go Fund Me account with the hope that they could raise enough money to help him get settled into a one-bedroom apartment.
 That’s where Sandra Bullock and several other members of the community stepped in.

-Svend Peterson’s Go Fund Me raised more than $29,000 in just ten days.
-Tucked away among the more than 300 donations was one for $5000 from Sandra Bullock with a special message from her seven-year-old son Louis Bullock– “Everything is going to be okay.”
+Svend Peterson’s Go Fund Me raised more than $29,000 in just 10 days.
+Tucked away among the more than 300 donations was one for $5000 from Sandra Bullock with a special message from her 7-year-old son Louis Bullock — “Everything is going to be okay.”

 Sandra Bullock has made quite a living off of her portrayal of the nice-girl-next-door kind of roles.
 Bullock’s inspirational turn in The Blind Side even won Sandra an Oscar.
 But just because someone portrays a nice person onscreen doesn’t necessarily mean they are that way in real life.

-In case you wondering if this was a one shot deal for Bullock, however, let’s take a look at her history.
+In case you wondering if this was a one-shot deal for Bullock, however, let’s take a look at her history.
 In 2009, following Hurricane Katrina, Bullock purchased a home in New Orleans and donated hundreds of thousands of dollars to a local school in an effort to help with recovery efforts.
 According to People, Sandra even took the time to show up in person at Warren Easton Charter High School to praise their efforts in rebuilding.

 Bullock reportedly donated millions to the surrounding community over several years.
 In 2013, Sandra won the Favorite Humanitarian Award during the People’s Choice Awards.
 On top of her donations to New Orleans, Sandra Bullock has also reportedly given millions of dollars in the wake of other disasters including 9/11, the 2004 tsunami in Asia, and to help earthquake recovery efforts by Doctors Without Borders in Haiti in 2010.